-The University of Illinois Hospital & Health Sciences System (UI Health) began testing an antiviral drug last week that could potentially help patients who have contracted COVID-19 to combat the disease.
-The drug, remdesivir, which was originally tested against Ebola, will be administered to half of the patients who participate in a double-blind study at the UIC hospital, with the other half receiving a placebo.
-(Even doctors will not know which patients receive the drug.)
-All results will be sent directly to the National Institutes of Health (NIH) to determine the impact of the drug.
+The University of Illinois Hospital & Health Sciences System (UI Health) began testing an antiviral drug in 2020 that could potentially help patients who have contracted COVID-19 to combat the disease.
+The drug, remdesivir, which was originally tested against Ebola, was administered to half of the patients who participated in a double-blind study at the UIC hospital, and the other half received a placebo.
+(Even doctors did not know which patients received the drug.)
+All results were sent directly to the National Institutes of Health (NIH) to determine the impact of the drug.

-Engineers at UIC’s Makerspace, a facility equipped with 3D printers, scanners, a laser cutter, and other devices, have designed a face shield that can be distributed to UIC health care workers in desperate need of personal protective gear (PPE).
-The face shields, made completely from a sheet of thin plastic and a plastic band, have been tested by various departments in the hospital and updated to provide as much protection as possible.
+In 2020, engineers at UIC’s Makerspace, a facility equipped with 3D printers, scanners, a laser cutter, and other devices, designed a face shield that can be distributed to UIC health care workers in need of personal protective gear (PPE).
+The face shields, made completely from a sheet of thin plastic and a plastic band, were tested by various departments in the hospital and updated to provide as much protection as possible.

 UIC is committed to creating a healthy and supportive environment for all members of its community during COVID-19.
-While classes have been moved online this semester, UIC residence halls and dining services are still available to students who have remained on campus.
+While many classes have been moved online, UIC residence halls and dining services are still available to students who remain on campus.

 The UIC Student Leadership and Civic Engagement (SLCE) team has also shared ways for community members to make an impact through volunteering opportunities.
 If you would like to get involved, check out the UIC SLCE website.